gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 - The bi-gyroassociative laws (ONA)
 - The closure constraint (BU)

-The modal depth four requirement (CS7: □B) cannot be satisfied in 2D with non-trivial gyrations.
+The modal depth four requirement (Lemma BU: □B) cannot be satisfied in 2D with non-trivial gyrations.

 **Conclusion:** n = 2 fails. □